NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     d.
 You can delete them by using the Remove-Job cmdlet.

-2. What action will typing the command New-JobTrigger –Daily –At “4:15 AM” –DaysInterval 3 perform when it is run?
+2. What action will typing the command New-JobTrigger –Daily –At "4:15 AM" –DaysInterval 3 perform when it is run?

     a.
 It creates a new scheduled job that runs daily at 4:15 A.M. on the third day of each week.